tocco934/aws-foundry-ssl/README.md

 - Add upgrade scripts eg. for when NodeJS 20.x becomes the default
 - Add script to facilitate transfer between two EC2s?
 - Store LetsEncrypt PEM keys in AWS Secrets Manager and retrieve them instead of requesting new ones to work around the issuance limit (is that even possible / supported?)
-- Better ownership/permissions?
+- Better ownership/permissions defaults?
 - Automatically select the `x86_64` or `arm64` image based on instance choice (even possible?)

 ## Upgrading From a Previous Instance

-Foundry 11 is a big update.
+**Foundry 11 is a big update.**

 Many plugins need to be updated etc. in addition to the base hardware and software it runs on.
 The best thing to do if you're upgrading from Foundry 10 (or earlier) is to back up all the Foundry stuff from the existing EC2.
 Once you've got it all, then tear down the previous stack.
 I don't have experience with copying from one EC2 to another, but setting up a second stack _may_ be possible, before tearing down the first.

-You could upgrade it in-place on an older stack, but that's beyond the scope of this update.
+You could upgrade it in-place on an older stack, but that's beyond the scope of this project.

 I recommend that you reinstall the _add-ons_ you were using manually one-by-one, as many of the add-ons from Foundry 10 have been updated to Foundry 11, and you'll want to make sure dependencies are all in place.
+Many add-ons have also changed ownership, and will need to be pointed to a new source address.

-Your worlds should be okay to bring over, and it should upgrade them to Foundry's new internal format.
+Your worlds should be okay to bring over, and it should prompt to upgrade them to Foundry's new internal format.

 ### File and Folder Permissions